McShelby/hugo-theme-relearn/exampleSite/content/cont/archetypes/_index.en.md

 If you use an unknown archetype in your frontmatter, the `default` archetype will be used to generate the page.

-Related to each archetype, several _hook_ partial files can be given.
+Related to each archetype, several _hook_ partial files in the form of `<hook>.html` can be given inside each archetype directory.
 If a partial for a specific hook is missing, no output is generated for this hook.

 The following hooks are used: